sameeraman/HomeAssistant/README.md

 - Alarm when there is motion outside master bedroom and when the night mood is on

 ## Garage Automation
-- Turn on the garage light then there is motion
+- Turn on the Garage light then there is motion
-- Turn off the garage light then there is no motion
+- Turn off the Garage light then there is no motion
 - Alert if the Garage door was left open for more than 10 minutes
 - Alert if the Garage door was left open for more than 60 minutes
 - Turn on the Front Outdoor light for 2 mins then there the garage door open
-- Turn off the garage light if it was one for more than 60 minutes
+- Turn off the Garage light if it was one for more than 60 minutes

 ## Alfresco Automation
 - Toggle Alfresco Sonos Music Play with Alfresco Xiaomi push button